gavinsf/gavinsf/README.md

 You can contact me at: gsfoster031@gmail.com or add me on [LinkedIn](https://www.linkedin.com/in/gavin-foster-29452b236/)

-My resume is available on my [website](https://www.gavinsf.github.io).
+My resume is available on my website at [gavinsf.github.io](https://gavinsf.github.io)

 ### Skills: